JimPresting/Wan2.1Setup/README.md

 1. First you need to sign up for a Google Colab Pro Account ($10 per month as I am writing this) - which is perfectly fine and gives you 100 Runtime hours per month and access to more than enough high power GPUs
 2. Instead of having to downlaod all the models locally every time I would recommend you to store all of the folders and dependencies in your Google Drive (Account associated to the Colab Pro) so you have a way to store the outputs and save the models without having to redownload them every time.
 You definitely need a paid account here as these models combined are too large for the free account.
 40-50 GB of free storage in your drive to have a safety net.

-You can follow the ipynb notebook thats in the folder here or simply follow this Readme.
-Code is added here as well.
+You can use this guide and setup your own ipynb Notebook

 Now you have to install ComfyUI once after thats done if you want to restart the instance you just have to enter: